spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 If the characters ask for anything, he refers them to the Commander, as if he can’t be bothered with such mundane concerns.

+**Personality.** Bombastic, manipulative, opportunistic.

-**Quote:** _“There they are, my favorite contestants!
+**Quote.** _“There they are, my favorite contestants!
 Nice hit out there, big guy!
 You know, our former director found these broadcasts a distasteful requirement.
 As I see it, we’re providing a valuable service.
 Public interest in history is at an all time high, viewership is through the roof, and more importantly, so is ad revenue!”_

 <aside class="block-torn-paper">

 **Quest: Remove the Professor:** The Director knows when he has a star on his hands.
-Your squad is a hit, and he’d be foolish to ignore that.
+Your group is a hit, and he’d be foolish to ignore that.
 He’d like nothing more than to allow you to capitalize on your stardom to live large, but he needs something from you first: Remove the Professor.

-The protests and mutiny by #TeamEthics is really making it hard to maximize ratings, and it’s time for them to hand over control of the portal.
+The mutiny and protests by #TeamEthics are really making it hard to maximize ratings, and it’s time to take control of the portal.
 No more scientists getting weak-kneed at the thought of a little blood.

 If you can remove the Professor from power, then you can stay in the future and the Director will ensure that you live a life of wealth and fame like you’ve never experienced before.
 He asks only that you do it in the most entertaining way possible.